-At this point, you've created the basic structure of your career fair.
-Now it's time to configure additional details of your fair.
+You've now created the basic structure of your career fair — now it's time to configure additional details for your fair!

 When the fair has been created, you'll be taken to a page where you can edit the basics you just created and add more details.
 The default view will be on the Details tab, and you can use the boxes on the left side of the page to navigate: